actonbp/abm-lead-emergence/README.md

 # Leadership Emergence Simulation

-> ⚠️ **Work in Progress Notice**: This repository is currently under active development.
-Many models and code components referenced in the documentation are still being implemented or refined.
-Additional theoretical perspectives and optimization features will be added soon.
-Please check back for updates or follow the repository for notifications.
+> ⚠️ **Work in Progress Notice**: This repository explores how different theoretical mechanisms can explain leadership emergence in groups.
+The base model provides core interaction mechanics, while three distinct perspectives implement different emergence mechanisms.
+We're adding contextual factors to show how each mechanism may be more effective in different situations.

-An agent-based model exploring how leadership naturally emerges in groups through a "claim and grant" process, with multiple theoretical perspectives and Bayesian parameter optimization.
+An agent-based model exploring how leadership naturally emerges in groups through a "claim and grant" process, comparing different theoretical mechanisms across contexts.

 ## 🚀 Quick Start